avajs/ava/readme.md

 Mocha requires you to use implicit globals like `describe` and `it` with the default interface (which most people use).
 It's not very opinionated and executes tests serially without process isolation, making it slow.

 Tape and tap are pretty good.
 AVA is highly inspired by their syntax.
-They too execute tests serially.
-Their default [TAP](https://testanything.org) output isn't very user-friendly though so you always end up using an external tap reporter.
+They execute tests serially.
+Their default [TAP](https://testanything.org) output isn't very user-friendly, though so you always end up using an external tap reporter.

 In contrast AVA is highly opinionated and runs tests concurrently, with a separate process for each test file.
 Its default reporter is easy on the eyes and yet AVA still supports TAP output through a CLI flag.